Antonio Garcia

 Why did you choose your specialty?

 I'm currently a Family Medicine PGY-2 at the UC Riverside School of Medicine in California.
 I went into Family Medicine because I wanted to help as many people as possible.
 As family medicine providers, we are able to see a wide variety of patients as we have been educated in many different specialties.
-This was very important to me as there is a Primary Care and specialty physician shortage here in the Riverside/San Bernardino County, and I wanted to help as many people as possible.
+This was very important to me, as there is a primary care and specialty physician shortage here in the Riverside/San Bernardino County, and I wanted to help as many people as possible.
 I also really enjoy the continuity of care, as I may be in the hospital taking care of a stroke patient and then the following week taking care of that same patient in clinic.
-Because of this continuity of care, you develop trust and friendships with your patients and their families.
+Because of this, you develop trust and friendships with your patients and their families.
 This has been especially important during COVID-19, where there has been a lot of misinformation.
 I constantly get patients who read things on the internet and come to me for guidance.
 I enjoy being there for my patients and helping them manage their health.

 New section